Eperiment69/Bigppbot/README.md

 # Bigppbot
-this bot has very big pp, the biggest one you have even seen infact the bot has a fixed prefix and that is '$' it has the following commands:
+this bot has very big pp, the biggest one you have even seen infact. the bot has a fixed prefix and that is '$'. it has the following commands:
 $inspireusryan : sends a random inspirational quote,
 $howbigpp : reminds you that you are a big pp man,